-The wheel on my mouse is not working properly
+How to fix the wheel on my mouse if it's not working

 Microsoft Windows users

-If you're running any version of Microsoft Windows and are encountering issues with the mouse wheel adjust the mouse settings through the Mouse Properties window.
-This window can be accessed by opening the Control Panel and double-clicking the Mouse icon.
+If you're running any version of Microsoft Windows and are encountering issues with the mouse wheel, adjust the mouse settings through the Mouse Properties window.
+This window can be accessed by opening the Control Panel, clicking Hardware and Sound, and then clicking Mouse.

-Within the Mouse Properties window select the Wheel tab and try adjusting the number of lines to scroll the mouse or try changing the mouse to scroll one page at a time.
-After this has been adjusted click Apply and then Ok.
-And see if this changes helps correct any issues.
+In the Mouse Properties window, select the Wheel tab.
+Then, try adjusting the number of lines to scroll the mouse or try changing the mouse to scroll one page at a time.
+After this is adjusted, click Apply and then click OK.
+Verify this change helps correct your mouse issues.

-If you're running a mouse not manufactured by Microsoft you may also want to adjust the mouse through the program installed with the mouse.
+If you're using a mouse not manufactured by Microsoft, you may also want to adjust the mouse settings through the software that came with it.
 For example, Logitech mice often have software separate from Windows that allows users to adjust their mouse settings.
 Often these programs are accessible by clicking a mouse icon in the Systray.

-Finally, if the above suggestions do not help resolve your issue we suggest trying to install the latest drivers and software for your mouse.
+If the suggestions above do not help resolve your issue or mouse software is not installed on your computer, we suggest trying to install the latest mouse drivers.
 See the input manufacturers section for a listing of links to mouse manufacturers.

-If you're running a different operating system we suggest trying to re-install the software that came with the mouse or installing the latest drivers for your operating system from the mouse manufacturers web site.
+If your computer has an operating system other than Microsoft Windows, we suggest trying to reinstall the software that came with the mouse.
+You can also try installing the latest mouse drivers for your operating system from the mouse manufacturer's website.

-If after following the above steps you still are encountering issues it's likely that the mouse is defective.
-We suggest contacting the mouse manufacturer for a replacement or purchasing another new mouse.
+If, after following the above steps, you still are encountering issues, it's likely that the mouse is defective.
+As the repair costs are usually more than a new mouse, we suggest contacting the mouse manufacturer for a replacement, if it's still under warranty, or purchasing a new mouse.